dmosher42/dmosher42.github.io/essays/UI_frameworks.md

   - Learning
 ---

 Semantic UI was difficult to use at times.
 Sure, it implimented many features that I really liked.
-I'm thankful that I don't need to find a million different icons for every single UI element.
-I appreciate
+I'm thankful that I don't need to find a million different icons for every single UI element with an icon.